Rebecca H. Scott

 Biography of Charles R. Kelly:

 Charles served as a private in the 1st Regiment of Georgia Militia in Capt.
 Charles Campbell's Company under the regimental command of Colonel Stokes in the Cherokee War.
 His service record shows he was inducted at Covington, Newton County, Georgia on 12 May 1838 and was discharged at New Echota 23 Jun 1838.
 He applied for bounty land for service from 1 Apr 1838 to 15 June 1838 on 14 December 1850, but was rejected.
-Apparantly his service time was insuffient for a land bounty.
+Apparently his service time was insufficient for a land bounty.
 [Cherokee Indian War Military Service Records and Bounty Land Claims - Files of Charles R. Kelly, Jr. - Bounty Land application # 14843 in custody of the National Archive in Washington, D.C.]

 Children of Charles R. Kelly and Nancy Powell